 We are simply going to:

-- Add in the garlic and seasonings, cooked turkey or chicken, broth, enchilada sauce, tomatoes, beans, bay leaves, cilantro (coriander) and the corn.
+- Add in the garlic and seasonings, cooked turkey or chicken, broth, enchilada sauce, tomatoes, beans, bay leaves, cilantro (coriander), and corn.

-- Bring the soup to a boil, before reducing to a simmer and allowing to simmer away on the stove top for 20-30 minutes (instant pot instructions below).
+- Bring the soup to a boil, before reducing it to a simmer and allowing to simmer away on the stovetop for 20-30 minutes (instant pot instructions below).